chainguard-dev/edu/content/open-source/sbom/getting-started-openvex-vexctl.md

 If you would like to install `vexctl` on your local or virtual machine, you will need Go 1.16 or higher.
 You can install by following the official [Go documentation](https://go.dev/doc/install).

-Using Go, can run the following to install `vexctl`:
+Using Go, run the following to install `vexctl`:

 ```sh
 go install github.com/openvex/vexctl@latest